 Lately, we spend a little bit of time together each night applying castor oil, thought to stimulate hair growth, to her eyebrows.
 I paint it on with a tiny brush, and we chat.
 Looking up at me from her bed, she often says, “Do you think we’ll look back on this and laugh someday?”
 Finding it funny may be a stretch, but I do take this time to soak in her face and its beauty.
 To me, that's an upside.

 A radically independent, fiercely feminist, ukulele-playing, gregarious dog-lover, my daughter is one of the most intriguing and strong-willed people I’ve ever met — even if I’m partial.
-She favors impossibly skinny black jeans and band tees; suits with brogues and Adidas slides.
+She favours impossibly skinny black jeans and band tees; suits with brogues and Adidas slides.
 She has always been a proud other, having long ago eschewed gender norms.
-She wholly celebrates living outside the mold and thrives on pushing boundaries.
+She wholly celebrates living outside the mould and thrives on pushing boundaries.

 This winter, she had spent weeks with a red beanie pulled down, hiding her head, afraid of being seen.
 I watched her sink deeper into an unfamiliar quiet.
 She was anxious about having her hat pulled off.
 She was in a place of painful, silent vulnerability that was wholly unfamiliar to both of us.
 Other parents whispered questions — was she okay? — and all I could do was hang by her side, feeling around in the dark.